VolodymyrChoshko/wine-service-client/README.md

 Give credit here.

-- This project was inspired by Valentyn.
 - This project was based on [this tutorial](https://platform.openai.com/docs/).
-- Many thanks to Valentyn.

 ## Contact

-Created by [@violetstar701](https://) - feel free to contact me!
+Created by [@VolodymyrChoshko](https://github.com/VolodymyrChoshko/) - feel free to contact me!